akostrik/stage_telegram_python/README.md

 - The application **can't read some channels**, for example [this one](https://t.me/generallsvr) ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png)
 ### Non-technical limits
 - The learning and the choice of the characteristics are founded on a human subjective opinion
-- The application may help to the malefactors to adjust the propagandistic messages to make them pass unnoticed
+- The application may help to the malefactors to adjust propagandistic messages to make them pass unnoticed
 - The application doesn't aime at the deep causes of the propaganda

 ## Experimentations